BonoboPLC/bonoboplc_wiki/administration/games/lotterytemplates.md

 Before starting your Lottery, you should create a **Prize Trust Fund**, equal to your top prize, in case of an unlikely win that cannot be covered by ticket sales.

-It is good budgeting practice, that afer each game, to set the aside the expected payout, even if no prizes are won.
+It is good budgeting practice, that after each game, to set the aside the expected payout, even if no prizes are won.
 For example, in a game where you expect 35% of sales receipts to be won as prizes, but only 5% of are in fact won, you should still contribute the remaining 30% to your Prize Trust Fund to cover any unexpected wins in future draws.

 The remaining percentages are used to pay for the operation of the game and to your benefit.